Chart Color Schemes

 Burton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Burton's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 83.9% houses and 16.0% other dwellings.
-Home ownership in Burton was at 21.5%, with the rest being mortgaged (54.8%) or rented (23.6%).
-The median monthly mortgage repayment in Burton was $1,312, higher than Adelaide metro's $1,300.
-The median weekly rent figure in Burton was $310, compared to Adelaide metro's $300.
-Nationally, Burton's mortgage repayments were lower at $1,312 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Burton's latest Census evaluation shows its dwelling structure as 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 83.9% houses and 16.0% other dwellings.
+Home ownership in Burton stood at 21.5%, with mortgaged dwellings at 54.8% and rented ones at 23.6%.
+The median monthly mortgage repayment was $1,312, higher than Adelaide metro's $1,300, while the median weekly rent was $310, compared to Adelaide metro's $300.
+Nationally, Burton's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing